open-mmlab/mmtracking/docs/en/dataset.md

 `got10k_test.json`:  JSON file containing the annotations information of the testing set in GOT10k dataset.
 `got10k_val.json`:  JSON file containing the annotations information of the valuation set in GOT10k dataset.

+There are 5 TEXT files in `data/got10k/annotations`:

+`got10k_train_infos.txt`:  TEXT file containing the information of the training set in GOT10k dataset.
+`got10k_test_infos.txt`:  TEXT file containing the information of the testing set in GOT10k dataset.
+`got10k_val_infos.txt`:  TEXT file containing the information of the valuation set in GOT10k dataset.
+`got10k_train_vot_infos.txt`:  TEXT file containing the information of the `train_vot` split in GOT10k dataset.
+`got10k_val_vot_infos.txt`:  TEXT file containing the information of the `val_vot` split in GOT10k dataset.

 #### The folder of data and annotations in VOT2018

 There are 60 video directories of VOT2018 dataset in `data/vot2018/data`, and the `color` folder under each video directory contains all images of the video.